 Five pitfalls that derail VMS rollouts

 1. Bandwidth underestimation.
-62% of implementations exceed planned WAN usage by 40–80% (a 5 Mbps estimate becomes a 12 Mbps reality for 16 HD cameras).
-Always assume H.264 (not H.265) for the budget calc and add 25% overhead.
+Real deployments routinely blow past planned WAN usage by 40–80%: a 5 Mbps estimate becomes 8–9 Mbps for 16 HD cameras once you account for scene motion and I-frame spikes.
+Budget with H.264 assumptions (not the H.265 best case) and add 25% overhead.

 KPIs to measure before and after rollout

 Reliability KPIs.
-System uptime (target > 99.9%), edge-cache hit rate during WAN outage (target 100% on critical zones), audit-log completeness (target 100% of access events), camera-online ratio (target > 99% rolling 30-day).
+System uptime (target above 99.9%), edge-cache hit rate during a WAN outage (target 100% on critical zones), audit-log completeness (100% of access events) and camera-online ratio (above 99% on a rolling 30-day window).

 4. Hyper-vertical workflow.
-Body-worn camera evidence platforms, courtroom interview recording (the V.A.L.T. category), drone fleets with custom telemetry.
+Body-worn evidence platforms, courtroom interview recording (the V.A.L.T. category), drone fleets with custom telemetry.
 Off-the-shelf VMS does not model your workflow.

 Reach for a custom VMS when: you hit two or more of the conditions above and your SaaS bill is climbing faster than your camera count.